PatrickSzela/ksysguard-amdgpu/README.md

 -   calculates average values of every sensor (looking at you `gpu_busy_percent`)
 -   supports multiple GPUs
+-   detects min and max values of sensors automatically
 -   doesn't require any special dependencies
 -   no root needed
 -   respects `Update interval` set in `Tab properties` in KSysGuard